LeonAksman/LeonAksman.github.io/index.md

 My research involves modelling the evolution of these diseases by combining computational modelling, statistics and machine learning with data from neuroimaging, biofluids and cognitive testing.

 I have worked on:

+* Co-developing (along with Peter Wijeratne) the [pySuStaIn](https://github.com/ucl-pond/pySuStaIn) package, a Python implementation of Alex Young's the Subtype and Stage Inference (SuStaIn) algorithm

 * Developing probabilistic biomarker trajectory models to characterize the course of neurodegeneration ([paper]( https://doi.org/10.1002/hbm.24682))([abstract](https://files.aievolution.com/hbm1801/abstracts/32082/2254_Aksman.pdf)).
 The toolbox is [here](https://github.com/LeonAksman/bayes-mtl-traj).